markhepburn/markhepburn.github.com/_posts/2013-12-27-stunning-alberta.md

 The next day, and time for my first entry into Banff itself.
-Lake Louise is a massive tourist draw, which this time *does* rather detract from the experience; both the huge crowds clustered around the shaw, and the enormous ugly hotel right behind you.
-It is definitely pretty, just a little hard to appreciate in that atomsphere.
+Lake Louise is a massive tourist draw, which this time *does* rather detract from the experience; both the huge crowds clustered around the shore, and the enormous ugly hotel right behind you.
+It is definitely pretty, just a little hard to appreciate in that atmosphere.

 Fortunately as soon as you start walking even a little way around the shore you leave the vast majority behind, and while I never felt isolated as I headed up the valley it was much more pleasant.

-First stop was the plan-of-6-glaciers tea-house where I had a snack and watched the extremely well-fed and cheeky ground-squirrels climb up onto the tables.
+First stop was the plain-of-6-glaciers tea-house where I had a snack and watched the extremely well-fed and cheeky ground-squirrels climb up onto the tables.
 I pushed up closer to the glacier (and having climbed off-track up a scree-slope, unfortunately missed witnessing an